versia-pub/server/docs/installation.md

 ## With Docker/Podman

-Docker is the recommended way to run Lysand (podman also works).
+Docker is the recommended way to run Lysand (Podman also works).
 To run Lysand with Docker, follow these steps:

 1. Download the `docker-compose.yml` file from the repository